TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/LinkBrowser/Linkhandler/RecordLinkHandler.rst

 .. rst-class:: bignums-xxl

 #.
-Page TSconfig is used to create a new tab in the LinkBrowser to
+Page TSconfig is used to create a new tab in the link handler to
    be able to select records.

    .. code-block:: typoscript